ibm-cloud-docs/account/bp_account.md

 A default resource group is created for you when you create a Lite account, and you're limited to the use of one resource group.
 If you want to create multiple resource groups, [upgrade](/docs/account?topic=account-upgrading-account) to a Pay-As-You-Go or Subscription account.
 {: tip}

-### Creating user tags to organize resources
+### Searching for resources
 {: #tags}

-A user tag is a label that you assign to a resource for easy filtering of resources in your resource list.
-You can create user tags to organize your resources and easily find them later.
-You can also apply user tags to help you with identifying specific team usage or cost allocation when you view your [exported usage report](/docs/billing-usage?topic=billing-usage-viewingusage#export-csv).
+You can use user tags to easily organize and search for the resources in your account.
+You can also use user tags to help identify specific team usage or cost allocation when you view your [exported usage report](/docs/billing-usage?topic=billing-usage-viewingusage#export-csv).

-For more information about tagging resources, see [Working with tags](/docs/account?topic=account-tag).
+For more information, see [Working with tags](/docs/account?topic=account-tag).

 ## How IAM access works
 {: #how_access}